SSWConsulting/SSW.Rules.Content/rules/risk-based-testing/rule.md

 #### Identify risks

 Identifying quality risks is the first step in making use of a risk-based approach to testing.
-Risk analysis workshops are a good way to involve different stakeholders in this process:
+Risk analysis workshops are a good way to involve different stakeholders in this process and you can drive these workshops in various ways:

-risk lists, etc.
+* Begin with details about the situation and identify risks associated with them.
+With this approach, you study a product and repeatedly ask yourself "What could go wrong here?"
+* Begin with a set of potential risks and match them to the details of the situation.
+With this approach, you consult a predefined list of risks and determine whether they apply here and now.
+These risk lists could be in the form of a set of Quality Criteria categories, generic risk lists or risk catalogues.

 ::: greybox
 **Tip:** Start with a simple approach to your risk analysis, then become more advanced as your teams become more familiar with the risk-based approach

-**Tip:** Look for diverse opinions about risk.
-Technical folks will likely identify different types of risk than business stakeholders, while testers will bring yet another perspective.
+**Tip:** Try to gather diverse opinions about risk.
+Technical folks will likely identify different types of risk to business stakeholders, while testers will bring yet another perspective.
 :::

 #### Prioritise testing based on the risks